List of Sakamoto Days characters: Byodo

 Byodo (廟堂, Byōdo) is the janitor at the JCC, Yotsumura's father-in-law, and Amane's grandfather.
 Unlike Amane, he does not desire revenge against Yotsumura, and is very close with Amane and cares for Amane's well-being.
 He is a capable assassin, but his greatest asset is his superhuman memory, able to remember every detail about every student who attended the JCC after him, earning him the nickname "Database".

 Etsuko Satoda

-Etsuko Satoda (里田 悦子, Satoda Etsuko), more often referred to simply as "Satoda-sensei" is a JCC teacher.
+Etsuko Satoda (佐藤田 悦子, Satōda Etsuko), more often referred to simply as "Satoda-sensei", is a JCC teacher.
 Along with her longtime friend and classmate Byodo, she has been at the JCC the longest as an instructor, even teaching during Sakamoto's time there.
 Though Satoda is skilled enough to earn an invitation to join the Order, she turned it down, deciding that fostering and protecting her students is more important.
 Though retired, she is an aikido master, specializing in redirecting and nullifying attacks.